Universal Studios vs. Islands of Adventure: Do you know the difference and which is better for you?

 As you likely know, ride wait times are more so based off of time of the year and time of day rather than park.

-So, for the most optimal wait time experience, we DEFINITELY recommend hitting the parks right at opening and hitting the newest/most popular rides first thing.
+So, for the most optimal wait time experience, I DEFINITELY recommend hitting the parks right at opening and hitting the newest/most popular rides first thing.

 Another tip?
 Visit during a weekday in September, November, February, March, April, or May aka: NOT during the holidays or when schools are off for break.